codecentric/cxf-spring-boot-starter/README.md

 ```

+# Dones:

+* Support to use soap.messages.logging and soap.messages.extract at the same time

 # Todos:

-* Support to use soap.messages.logging and soap.messages.extract at the same time
 * ASCII-Doc
 * REST-Healthstatus-Endpoints, that check whether the soap-Services (dynamic?!) are available - using Swagger/Springfox
 * kill the need for @ComponentScan("de.codecentric.cxf")